amazon-archives/ec2-spot-montecarlo-workshop/README.md

 <a name="lab3"></a>
 ### Lab 3 - Deploy an Automated Trading Strategy on EC2 Spot Fleet:

+Now that we understand the basics of our trading strategy, lets get our hands dirty building out the batch processing pipeline.

 #### Create the SQS Queue
+We will start by creating a managed message queue to store the batch job parameters.

 1. quick create an sqs standard queue
 2. record the SQS Name and URL for later
 3. Edit IAM Instance Policy on the EC2 instance.
 Add sqs:*

 #### Configure the Web Client
+The CloudFormation template deployed a web server that will serve as the user interface.
+We need to configure it with our SQS queue

-4. Launch Web Site
+1. Launch Web Site
-5. click configuration
+2. click configuration
-6. Paste in the SQS URL
+3. Paste in the SQS URL
-7. Paste S3 resultsBucket name from CFN Output
+4. Paste S3 resultsBucket name from CFN Output
-8. Paste AWS Region from CFN Output - V2 maybe we populate this automagically
+5. Paste AWS Region from CFN Output - V2 maybe we populate this automagically
-9. Click Save
+6. Click Save

 #### Configure our Simulation
 10. click home on web page